datatrail-jhu/07_dataviz/manuscript/03_exploratory_to_explanatory.md

 #### Altering line color

 You may have noticed that the default colors within ggplot2 (as seen in the exploratory plot above) are red, green, and blue for these plots.
 However, in our final version, we highlight the iPhone line in red and have the iPad and iPod lines in grey.
 This is controlled using `scale_colour_manual()`. `scale_colour_manual()` knows which variable lines should be colored because `color=variable` was defined earlier.
 If `color=variable` had not been included in that first line, scale_colour_manual() would not know what to color.
-For exaample, R will let you know in your console if you try this that it doesn't "know how to automatically pick scale for object of type yearqtr" and the resulting plot will simply have three black lines.
+For example, R will let you know in your console if you try this that it doesn't "know how to automatically pick scale for object of type yearqtr" and the resulting plot will simply have three black lines.

 ![Trying to defince colors without telling R what variable to color](images/03_exploratory_to_explanatory/03_dataviz_exploratory_to_explanatory-7.png)